2 Bloor East: History

+Plans for the project were announced in 1969 by Berhold Investments Limited, a Swiss development company.
+Berhold had acquired the property from Canadian Interurban Properties Limited and Dollar Land Corporation Limited.
+Berhold was an affiliate of Fidinam Ontario Limited, the Canadian subsidiary of Fidinam of Lugano, Switzerland.
+Fidinam served as a consultant on the project.

+In December 1971, Fidinam announced that the Hudson's Bay Company had signed as the major tenant of the office tower.
+The other main tenant in the office would be the Workmen's Compensation Board of Ontario.

 Completed in 1974, the International style office skyscraper has served as the headquarters for the retailer Hudson's Bay Company (HBC).
 The company remained the main tenant until 2022, although the company relocated its head office to the Simpson Tower in 1978.
 The department store opened with the tower and was the first location of The Bay within the former city of Toronto.
 It overtook the Winnipeg location to become the flagship branch of The Bay (despite being actually smaller in size than the former) and maintained this distinction until the conversion in 1991 of the larger Simpsons store also located in Toronto.